-Jurisdiction Planning Commission Rule Language Montgomery County (continued) 3.2 Outside Communications (continued) (continued from previous page) 3.2.3.
+Jurisdiction Planning Commission Rule Language Montgomery County (continued) 3.2 Outside Communications (continued) 3.2.3.
 Prohibitions: Planning Board Members are strictly prohibited from communicating with any Person other than Planning Staff or another Board Member about the merits of any pending Application or alleged Violation except during the Planning Board meetings at which the Application or alleged Violation is being considered.
-In the event the Planning Board attempted to communicate with a member of the Planning Board in violation of this Rule, the Planning Board may impose an appropriate remedy, including, without limitation, deferral of the Planning Board Action concerning that Application for a period of up to six months or exclusion of any testimony by the Person from the record of the matter to which the prohibited communications pertained.
+In the event the Planning Board attempted to communicate with a member of the Planning Board in violation of this Rule, the Planning Board may impose an appropriate remedy, including, without limitation, deferral of the Planning Board Action concerning that Application for a period of up to six months or exclusion of any testimony by the Person from the record of the matter to which the prohibited communication pertained.
 3.2.4 Disclosure of Unsolicited Communications: If a Planning Board member receives unsolicited communications about a pending Application or alleged Violation outside of a Planning Board meeting, the member has the duty to disclose and describe the communications during the public hearing for the Board's consideration of the proposal.

-Planning Commission Rule Language Section 9 - Ex Parte Communication (a) A member of the Planning Board may not communicate ex parte, or outside of the record, with any person regarding the merit of a pending contested case.
+Jurisdiction Planning Commission Rule Language Prince George's County Section 9 - Ex Parte Communication (a) A member of the Planning Board may not communicate ex parte, or outside of the record, with any person regarding the merit of a pending contested case.
 The members may, however, communicate with each other, staff or with legal counsel. (b) Any member of the Planning Board who receives an ex parte communication in violation of subsection (a) shall place on the record all written communications received, a memorandum stating the substance of all oral communication received and responses made, and shall arrange notification to all parties of record that such communication has been filed.
-Any party desiring to rebut an ex parte communication.
+Any party desiring to rebut an ex parte communication shall be allowed to do so upon request made within five (5) days after notice of the communication.
 Any Planning Board member may, if he deems it necessary to eliminate the effect of a prohibited ex parte communication, withdraw from the proceeding.
-N/A Under Maryland Law, decisions on quasi-judicial matters must be based on information provided in the public record (written or oral testimony).
+Rockville N/A Under Maryland Law, decisions on quasi-judicial matters must be based on information provided in the public record (written or oral testimony).
 Therefore no communication should be held outside of the public hearing.
-Limitations 2.
+Town of Cheverly Limitations 2.
 All correspondence or communications with third parties proposed and/or generated by the Planning Board or its members as representative of the Town must be sent under the signature of the Mayor or approved by the Mayor.
-Section 9 - Ex Parte Communication